 Shamrocks and the Pot of Gold

 For the pot, I took an old round hot cocoa tin and covered it with a scrap of cut-off black stocking that stretched nicely to cover the outside of the tin.
-As for pieces of ‘gold’ that my baby wouldn’t end up biting in half or chocking on, I perused a bucket of old wine corks I had kept for craft options.
-I picked out the sturdiest, least-likely-to-crumble corks, washed them, and dried them out before putting them in the pot.
+As for pieces of ‘gold’ that my baby wouldn’t end up biting in half or chocking on, I perused a bucket of old wine corks I had kept for crafting.
+I picked out the sturdiest, un-crumbly corks, washed them, and dried them out before putting them in the pot.
 Sure, they weren’t quite coin-shaped, but neither are raw nuggets of gold!
-Outside, I picked several clovers from the yard to provide the shamrock path.
-If you don’t have access to a clover patch, you could cut out four-leaf shamrock shapes from green construction paper – or just cut out the shapes from a plain piece of printing paper that you colour green on both sides with a crayon.

 The End of the Rainbow